Green-Software-Foundation/if-plugins/src/lib/divide/README.md

 # Divide

-`divide` is a generic plugin for doing arithmetic sums of two or more values in an `input` array.
+`divide` is a generic plugin for doing arithmetic division of two values in an `input` array.

 You provide the names of the values you want to divide, and a name to use to add the divide to the output array.